FAQs

 Q: What is the difference between KLF and the South Michigan Food Bank?

 A: The South Michigan Food Bank is a member of the national charitable network Feeding America and procures and distributes food to agencies in their eight county service area, including Kalamazoo County.
-Kalamazoo Loaves & Fishes is an independent hunger-relief organization providing direct, tailored services to individuals and families in Kalamazoo County.
+Kalamazoo Loaves & Fishes is an independent food bank and pantry network providing direct, tailored services to individuals, families, schools, and non-profit organizations in Kalamazoo County.
+We meet quarterly with the South Michigan Food Bank to discuss programming and avoid duplication of services.

 Q: Is KLF a religious organization?